sharynjs/sharyn-scripts/README.md

 ## Differences with Gulp

-While both this approach and Gulp use JavaScript to declare tasks, this approach is much simpler.
+While both this approach and Gulp use JavaScript to declare tasks, this is much simpler.
 No Gulp plugins, no pipe flows, no callbacks, no streams.
 Here we simply use the CLI provided by these packages, so it is much more straightforward and similar to using `scripts` of `package.json`.

 ## Credits